DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 or just looking around if all works as it should.

 All relevant files are in `C:\Kopia`, from binaries, `repository.config`, to logs.

-Kopia server runs in insecure mode, so no https and no actual server for other machines on network to use, just local deployment.

 Before shawl, task scheduler was used.<br>
 This [matushorvath/Kopia as Windows Service](https://gist.github.com/matushorvath/dd7148c201ceae03ddebc1b4bbef4d20)